WestDRI/slidesForWebinars/content/git_recording/_index.md

 Add several paragraphs in each of your 3 files.<br>
 <br>
-You can type random words, copy and paste a few paragraphs from a page web, or use [Lorem ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum)... it doesn't matter what the content is.<br>
+You can type random words, copy and paste a few paragraphs from a page web, or use {{<a "https://en.wikipedia.org/wiki/Lorem_ipsum" "Lorem ipsum">}}... it doesn't matter what the content is.<br>
 <br>
 From the command line, you can use, for instance:
 ```sh